Paradise, California: Geography

 Paradise is located 10 mieast of Chico and 85 mi north of Sacramento.

 The town is spread out on a wide ridge between deep canyons formed by the west branch of the Feather River to the east and Butte Creek to the west.
 The Paradise area extends northward to include the unincorporated town of Magalia, as well as Stirling City, 11 mi north.
 Elevation of the area where the town is located is 1778 ft.
 The town itself is approximately 8 to 10 mi east of the city of Chico, and 10 mi north of the Oroville area.

 According to the United States Census Bureau, the town has a total area of 18.3 sqmi; over 99% of it is land.

-Soils are mostly well-drained reddish brown loam, gravelly in some cases and often grading to clay loam or clay with increasing depth.
+Soils are mostly well-drained reddish-brown loam, gravelly in some cases and often grading to clay loam or clay with increasing depth.
 They have developed on volcanic material.
 Paradiso is by far the most common soil series in town.

 Climate

 The area encompassing Paradise has a hot-summer Mediterranean climate (Csa) according to the Köppen climate classification system.
 This area is characterized by hot, dry summers and cool, rainy winters.
+Because of its elevation and up-sloping topography, which create orographic precipitation, Paradise has a much wetter climate than neighboring Chico, which is only about 10 miles distant but receives less than half the precipitation of Paradise.
+Paradise is also subject to occasional snowfall in winter, while snow is very rare in Chico.